Working with NetApp ONTAP often means jumping between clusters, SVMs, LIFs, and shares while keeping an eye on performance and troubleshooting access.

 Users still can connect to hidden CIFS shares directly by using the full UNC path (e.g. \\cifs-data02\admin-tools$), provided they have the right share + file system permissions.

-To brows to the hidden share also named admin-tools (but with the $ character as suffix) we need to provide its full path like shown below, provided we have the right share + file system permissions as mentioned.
+To browse to a hidden share, here also named admin-tools (but with the $ character as suffix), we just need to enter the full path including the $ suffix for the shares name like shown below, access of course provided we have the right share + file system permissions as mentioned.

 \\10.0.0.226\admin-tools$